 RWD (responsive web design) aims to make a website seem like it was tailor-made for a specific device.
-May it be a 4-inch Samsung smartphone, iPhone 7, or a Xiaomi, you’ll see the site exactly like the creators intended to.
-This method has been around for some time now – and, apparently, the new thing is right around the corner.
+Whether it’s a 4-inch Samsung smartphone, iPhone 7, or a Xiaomi, you’ll see the site exactly as the creators intended you to.
+This method has been around for some time now – and, apparently, the next trend is right around the corner.

-Assuming it takes off on a large scale, it’s going to become a massive dealbreaker – and not just as a sales opportunity.
-It will serve the users first, and marketers second.
+Assuming age-responsive design it takes off on a large scale, it’s going to become a massive dealbreaker – and not just as a sales opportunity.
+It will serve users first, and marketers second.

-As pointed out by the author of said Medium article, age-responsive web design will cover several things within one domain:
+As pointed out by the author of the Medium article, age-responsive web design will address several things within one domain:

-- font sizes and its kerning are going be different for the elderly;
+- Font sizes and their kerning are going be different for the elderly.

-- various navigation menus (which would change according to assumed user’s competency).
+- Various navigation menus (which would change according to the user’s technology competency).

 Theoretically, you could even go as far as to display videos for kids, and text for adults.
-But wait, you can go even further: show different movies to 18-24 target group, and different ones to 25-34.
+But wait, you can go even further: show one set of movies to 18-24 year old users and a different set to ages 25-34.

 Seems completely natural, doesn’t it?